 “They’ve been very supportive of me, so I’ve been supportive of them,” Kelly says.
 “I’m very grateful for what they’ve done for me.”

 For years, Kelly believed he could overcome his issues on his own, saying he didn’t know how to ask for help.
 He says New Vision House of Hope not only gave him the tools to change, but the confidence he needed as well.
 While it was New Vision House of Hope’s staff and programming that ultimately helped Kelly turn his life around, he says a person has to truly commit to change for their own sake.

 “My thing is, if you got no room to change inside, the program is no good,” Kelly says.
 “But if you want to better yourself and be respectful, and have a good outlook on life and a good esteem of yourself, you can conquer the world.”

 Kelly now works part-time as security for New Vision House of Hope’s homeless women’s shelter.
 Being homeless himself once, Kelly says he talks to the women about their situation and encourages them to keep working toward something better.

 Atkinson was going through a divorce and had moved out of his house, planning to live in his car for just a short time while searching for a new place.
-But that’s when budget cuts caused him to be laid off from his IT job in the mayor’s office.
+But that’s when budget cuts caused him to be laid off from his IT job in the mayor’s office, and a bad situation became worse.
 Atkinson was trying to figure out his next move when he happened to run into his brother-in-law on the street, who told him about New Vision House of Hope.